This weekend was brought to you by the phrase "light fixture", and the words "ample" and "solid."

 And now, after all this time, what am I dreaming of?
 (First, let me be clear: NOT Art.
 He's a friend, still a friend, only a friend, never more than a friend, ever.)

-I want somebody solid.
+I do want somebody solid.
 Enough of a grownup to counter my occasionally intuitive decision-making (which can sometimes go awry) and communicate that countering without patriarchy.
 Enough of a kid to have fun and goad me until I pop out of my introvert bubble and do, too.
 (And not so much of an extrovert that my need to be really alone is irritating, but just an opportunity to do his own stuff sometimes.)
 And, literally, somebody just bigger than me.
 I'm not an amazon, but I'm also not pocket-sized.

 Somebody who's pretty well done with the soul-torture.
 It happens to all of us now and then, but being over the deliberate wallowing is a great phase to hit.